Etsi0/Infinity-tic-tac-toe/README.md

 ## Challenges and Issues

-When I tried to make the AI for my game, I initially attempted to utilize the [minimax](https://en.wikipedia.org/wiki/Minimax) algorithm, but it didn't work.
-So, I searched for a new algorithm that could work with the rules of my version of Tic Tac Toe.
-Eventually, I found [heuristic](https://en.wikipedia.org/wiki/Heuristic) algorithms, and it worked great in this scenario.
+When I tried to develop the AI for my game, I initially attempted to utilize the [minimax](https://en.wikipedia.org/wiki/Minimax) algorithm.
+However, it didn't work well with the unique rules of my version of Tic Tac Toe.
+After extensive research, I discovered [heuristic](https://en.wikipedia.org/wiki/Heuristic) algorithms, which proved to be highly effective in this scenario.
+This approach allowed the AI to handle the game's complexity and provide a challenging opponent.

 ## Technology Choices